StackVista/stackstate-docs/configure/health/send-health-data.md

 ### JSON property: "health"

-Health can be sent to the StackState receiver API using the `"health"` property of the [common JSON object](#common-json-object).
+Health can be sent to the StackState Receiver API using the `"health"` property of the [common JSON object](#common-json-object).

 {% tabs %}
 {% tab title="Example health JSON" %}